bsciretti/py10x-engine/README.md

 * %, that make the M percentage of A
 * S, take a number and puts it in M
 * /+ and /-, that make X = X+-1
+* pi, that saves the pi (π) value in the given register

 ### Print
 There are two instructions related to printing: